josephlijo/jsBoot/Learning/jsBuild/webpack/README.md

 - In our early days, we used to split our JavaScript files to separate concerns - here we used to think about `namespaces` and assumed that it worked correct if loaded in correct order - starting with `window` then `window.App` (say in App.js), and then `window.App.Utils` (in App.Utils.js) - which meant that we should load these file in specific order - first `App.js`, then `App.Utils.js` etc..
 With project becoming big - it became a nightmare to manage this.
 Solutions?
 - Here what we tried to achieve was `independent modules` which don't conflict the global `window` object but precaution was needed to load them in right order. `Scope` is important and **here scope can be maintained without conflicts only if file orders were treated correctly**.
 - Solutions?
-[Prototype pattern](https://weblogs.asp.net/dwahlin/techniques-strategies-and-patterns-for-structuring-javascript-code-the-prototype-pattern) to have make use of `JavaScript prototype inheritance` OR [Revealing Module Pattern](https://weblogs.asp.net/dwahlin/techniques-strategies-and-patterns-for-structuring-javascript-code-revealing-module-pattern) given a correct `scope` to reveal the module is provided.
+[Prototype pattern](https://weblogs.asp.net/dwahlin/techniques-strategies-and-patterns-for-structuring-javascript-code-the-prototype-pattern) to make use of `JavaScript prototype inheritance` OR [Revealing Module Pattern](https://weblogs.asp.net/dwahlin/techniques-strategies-and-patterns-for-structuring-javascript-code-revealing-module-pattern) given a correct `scope` to reveal the module is provided.
 Again issues like - **injecting and hijacking** and **scope issues** respectively with these patterns.
 - Moving ahead, the need of **Module System**
 - Till ES2015 (ES6), we had no module system.
 Btw, what is Module system?
 - **Module System** allows us split code into **modules** where each module takes care of a *specific functionality* - A module can *require in* or *include* or *use* dependent modules using ES6 Modules (and libraries like Common.js prior to that) and can *export* the module to be used by other modules.
 Using module system, we can bring in abstraction, encapsulation and expose of only the ones we need to.